×

 The world of picking

-Logistics and supply chain glossary
+Glossary of logistics and supply chain

 Storage location in a pallet rack/shelf.